Gas Safety

 5. Testo Release New 316 Series of Gas Leak Detectors

 Three Testo 316 Series Gas Leak Detectors in a line on a white background.
 From left to right: the Testo 316-1 with an orange display and probe LED; Testo 316i with one green LED bar on the scale and a green probe LED; Testo 316-2 Ex with a red display and probe.
 Beneath these detectors, white text on a transparent orange background reads "New Testo 316 Gas Leak Detectors".
-Testo’s new series of 316 Gas Leak Detectors maximise the ease and efficiency of identifying, tracing, and pinpointing methane, propane, hydrogen, and butane gas leaks.
+The new Testo 316 Gas Leak Detectors maximise the ease and efficiency of identifying, tracing, and pinpointing methane, propane, hydrogen, and butane gas leaks.
 Testo understands that not all gas detection operations are the same.
 Therefore, to meet the needs of all their customers, Testo has designed this range to contain an array of models, including simple LED indicators; detectors with a digital display for taking quantitative measurements; explosion-protected models; and instruments suitable for identifying both fuel gas and refrigerant leaks.
 All Testo's 316 Series Gas Leak Detectors feature a flexible probe with a traffic light LED.
 This enables access to difficult-to-reach spaces and provides a clear detection/severity alert.
 Read on for an overview of Testo’s new 316 Gas Detector series.
 Continue reading →

 6. Gas Safety for All Seasons